Sir Charles Russell, 3rd Baronet

-Military career
+Early life

-Russell was the second but eldest surviving son of Sir Henry Russell, 2nd Baronet, British Resident at the court of Hyderabad in India, and his second wife, Marie Clotilde daughter of Benoit Mottet de la Fontaine, Baron Fieffé de St Corneille.
+Russell was the second but eldest surviving son of Sir Henry Russell, 2nd Baronet, British Resident at the court of Hyderabad in India, and his second wife, Marie Clotilde daughter of Benoît Mottet de La Fontaine, Baron Fieffé de St Corneille.

 He was educated at Eton College and entered the Grenadier Guards in 1847.
 Charles inherited the baronetcy and the family estate of Swallowfield Park in Berkshire in 1852.

+Career

 He became a lieutenant and a captain the following year and accompanied his regiment to the Crimea where he took part in the Siege of Sebastopol and the Battles of Alma, Balaclava and Inkerman.
 He was a 28-year-old Brevet Major in the 3rd Battalion in the latter battle when the following action took place for which he was awarded the VC.

 On 5 November 1854, Brevet Major Russell offered to dislodge a party of Russians from the Sandbag Battery if anyone would follow him.
 A sergeant and privates, Anthony Palmer and another who was subsequently killed – were the first to volunteer.
 The party met much resistance and several times seemed to be on the point of annihilation but their skill, especially with the bayonet, finally brought success.
 Major Russell himself fought with great valour and in single combat wrenched the rifle out of the grasp of a powerful Russian.
 His citation read:

 His Victoria Cross is displayed at The Guards Regimental Headquarters (Grenadier Guards RHQ), Wellington Barracks, London, England.
 He later achieved the rank of lieutenant colonel.